Access to Public Information, Content Regulation / Censorship

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-A group of public libraries, library associations, patrons, and website publishers brought a First Amendment civil action against the U.S. government and several government agencies behind the allocation of the federal assistance.
-The U.S. District Court for the Eastern District of Pennsylvania found CIPA facially unconstitutional on the ground that the compliance with law would necessarily violate the First Amendment right to free speech.
-On appeal, the U.S. Supreme Court reversed the judgment.
-It held that the Internet access in public libraries is neither a “traditional” nor a “designated” public forum.
+The U.S. Supreme Court reversed a judgment and concluded that the Children’s Internet Protection Act (CIPA) does not violate the First Amendment and therefore is a valid exercise of Congress’ spending power.
+CIPA prohibits federal assistance for Internet access to public libraries that do not have an Internet safety policy.
+Consequently, a group of public libraries filed a First Amendment civil action against the U.S. government, claiming that CIPA violated the right to free speech.
+The Court reasoned that Internet access in public libraries is neither a “traditional” nor a “designated” public forum.
 Furthermore, libraries have broad discretion in selecting material for their patrons in order to meet their function of facilitating learning and cultural enrichment.
 The Court also disagreed with the finding that CIPA creates a risk of blocking constitutionally protected speech on the ground that the statute allows libraries to disable their filtering software for bona fide research purposes.

 Through two separate legislation, the Telecommunications Act of 1996 and the Library Services and Technology Act, public libraries across the country were assisted with purchasing Internet at a discount price and accessing information through electronic networks.
 However, at the same time library users of all ages, including minors, were reported as searching for online pornography and in some cases patrons exposed others to pornographic images by leaving these images displayed on library computers or printers.
 While almost 17% of public libraries were reported to use filtering software to block pornography by the year 2000, Congress stepped up its effort to prevent Internet access to pornographic and violent materials by introducing CIPA.
 This Act provides that a library may not receive Internet-related federal assistance unless it has “a policy of Internet safety for minors that includes the operation of a technology protection measure,” capable of protecting against access to obscenity or child pornography.
 As an exception, the law permits libraries to disable their blocking software for bona fide research purposes.